40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 20. IKEA

 Both IKEA and Target compete in home products and cheap furniture.
-However, since IKEA is much more focused on these two segments than Target, it gives you a wider selection to choose from.
+However, since IKEA is much more focused on these two segments than Target, it offers a wider selection.

 If you’re not a fan of assembling furniture, you can always hire a TaskRabbit.